Beinn Narnain

 The name Beinn Narnain translates from Scottish Gaelic as “Mountain of the Notches”.

 Beinn Narnain is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.